clicksandmortar/fingerprint/README.md

 ### Tests

 - There is no consistent way of writing tests currently - follow existing examples or refer to the Playwright docs.
-- Tests are run in `headless` mode by default.
-Use `yarn test:playwright -ui` for a more convenient DX via a testing utility, or `--headed` to see what's going on
 - We test on 3 browsers - 2 desktop and 1 mobile.
-If you have platform specific behaviours (e.g. mobile modal vs desktop modal) then make sure your tests cover both.
+If you have platform specific behaviours (e.g. mobile modal vs desktop modal) then make sure your tests cover both or run on the appropriate "hardware"
 - You are welcome to edit the `response.fake.ts` file to change the response from the server.
-This is useful for testing different behaviours.
-- Mocking the `/seen` or `/dismiss` endpoints is not implemented yet - you are welcome to add a helper function to do this.
+- Mocking the `/seen`, `/trigger/...` or `/dismiss` endpoints is not implemented yet - feel free to add a helper to do this.

 ### Issues and limitations